Eilat virus: Areas of infection

-When tested on four different mosquito species the Eilat virus had similar effects on certain organs of the mosquitos and did not infect other organs.
+When tested on four different mosquito species, Eilat virus had similar effects on certain organs of the mosquitos and did not infect other organs.
 This bar graph shows the percentage of the specified mosquito species infected by the EILV in several different organs of the host.

 Transmission

 The virus's main hosts are mosquitoes, however it does have the ability to infect other insect cells.
-The Eilat viruss incapability of entering vertebrate cells was proven by infection with the EILV-expressing red fluorescent protein which was obtained from a second genomic promoter.
+Eilat virus's incapability of entering vertebrate cells was proven by infection with the EILV-expressing red fluorescent protein which was obtained from a second genomic promoter.
 The red fluorescent protein was promptly observed in mosquito cells and unseen in vertebrate cells.